Article from: www.thenewspaper.com/news/25/2536.asp

 Washington, DC police officer embezzles money from speed camera program.
 Similar accounting practices used in Sarasota County, Florida program.

 A former Washington, DC Metropolitan Police Department officer admitted Friday to embezzling $178,611.87 from the city's lucrative speed camera program.
-Karin Coppens, 49, falsified time sheets that claimed she had spent 3400 hours on photo radar duty between August 2004 and June 2008, either reviewing citations or sitting in a car while the vendor-owned vehicle generated automated tickets.
+Karen Coppens, 49, falsified time sheets that claimed she had spent 3400 hours on photo radar duty between August 2004 and June 2008, either reviewing citations or sitting in a car while the vendor-owned vehicle generated automated tickets.
 The department pays a fifty-percent overtime salary bonus to employees performing these low-effort tasks.

 Coppens never actually worked this detail.
 Instead, she forged her supervisor's signature on 94 time sheets allowing her to boost her annual salary by about $45,000.
 An audit and internal affairs investigation caught the discrepancy and as a result Coppens now faces up to 18 months in jail and a fine of $30,000.
 She will be sentenced in the US District Court for the District of Columbia on December 19.